OutSystems/docs-odc/src/eap/manage-users.md

 * One lower case letter
 * One numeric digit
 * One special character from this set ("!", "\"", "#", "$", "%", "&", "'", "(", ")", "*", "+", ",", "-", ".", "/", ":", ";", "<", "=", ">", "?", "@", "[", ")

-## Authentication

-Authentication is the process of identifying and validating users who want access to OutSystems tools and apps.

-Users are associated with and authenticated against the organization to which they're a member.
-When users provide username and password, their credentials are verified.
-Once authenticated, users can switch apps without needing reauthentication.